SolidHal/lineageos-microg-samsung-s20/README.md

 ### Prepare your device
 1) unlock your bootloader.
 There are guides available on XDA.
 2) flash a oneUI2.1 version.
 This is required for bug free functionality.
 I am using G981U1UEU1ATG2
+  - IMPORTANT: when downgrading/upgrading stock roms make sure you also flash disable_vbmeta.tar in the USERDATA slot!
    - When looking on rom sites, you can tell the oneUI version from the 4th to last letter
    - A ex: `ATG2` is 2.1
    - B ex: `BS3F` is 2.5